Difegue/TVC-16/content/004-karen-2.md

 My Docker images are pretty lightweight since I went all in on Alpine a few months back, so the full downloadable Windows package clocks in at **85 MBs**, with a few more optimizations possible in the future.
 That's less than your average Electron application. 😏

+You can check the full source code for this crazy thing [here.](https://github.com/Difegue/Karen) Thanks for reading!